fidadoma/personal-webpages/content/project/maximalMemory/index.md

 slides: example
 ---

-In this project, we are answering a question, whether there is a upper limit to visual memory fidelity.
-In another words, if we try to memorize image to great detail, how difficult it is?
+In this project, we are answering question of whether there is an upper limit to visual memory fidelity.
+In other words, if we try to memorize images in great detail, how difficult is it?